-And there you go — peel the eggs and you're ready to start making Loaded Deviled Eggs.
+And there you go -- peel the eggs and you're ready to start making Keto Deviled Eggs.

 An Easy Way to Fill Deviled Eggs

-A small spoon works quite well to scoop the egg yolk filling into the white.
+A small spoon works quite well to scoop the egg yolk filling into the white part of the egg halves.
 I've also seen success using a small cookie scoop to fill the whites.

-For party perfect results, you can also use a piping bag to pipe the filling into the egg whites.
+For party-perfect Keto Deviled Eggs, you can also use a piping bag to pipe the filling into the egg whites.
 You don't even need a real piping bag — just scoop the filling into a zip-top plastic bag, squeeze the filling into a corner, and snip off the corner of the bag.
 It's a lot easier to do than it may seem and less messy!

 In addition, unpeeled hard-boiled eggs (still in the shell) can be refrigerated up to one week.
 Peeled hard-boiled eggs can also be stored in the refrigerator in a sealed container for one week.

-Here's an important food safety note: Deviled eggs should only be stored a maximum of 2 hours at room temperature.
+Here's an important food safety note: Deviled eggs, like any egg recipe, should only be stored a maximum of 2 hours at room temperature.